msorre2/eighteen-months-to-code-competence/README.md

 #Eighteen-Month Developer
 #####Curriculum to Become a Freelance Web Developer

-* This curriculum is based loosely off of: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.
+* This is a curriculum I designed to structure my learning process, and it is based loosely off of: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.

+* This materials also follows Quincy Larson's [suggestion](https://www.quora.com/What-is-the-best-free-way-to-learn-full-stack-JavaScript-development-starting-with-zero-development-knowledge-and-rudimentary-computer-skills) that beginners move from concrete (front-end) to abstract (scripts) to really abstract (back-end) while learning

 * This program starts in June 2016 and continues through September 2017